Your Blueprint to Complete Your Program

-All of these will be described in detail by your student mentor and established during the first few weeks of your program.
+All of these will be described in detail by your Program Mentor and established during the first few weeks of your program.

 Term enrollment is the process of choosing courses and verifying that you are enrolled for the term of study.
-During term enrollment, you and your student mentor will map out which assessments you will complete and the timeframe in which you will do so by established start and end dates (explained below).
-Your Student Mentor will schedule at least the minimum number of competency units required for full-time enrollment (12 units for undergraduate students; 8 units for graduate students).
+During term enrollment, you and your Program Mentor will map out which assessments you will complete and the timeframe in which you will do so by established start and end dates (explained below).
+Your Program Mentor will schedule at least the minimum number of competency units required for full-time enrollment (12 units for undergraduate students; 8 units for graduate students).
 Your On Time Progress (OTP; explained further below) is based on how you set term enrollment each term.

 Start and End Dates

-To help you plan your progress through the term and to set a study schedule and calendar, you will set start and end dates for each assessment in collaboration with your student mentor.
+To help you plan your progress through the term and to set a study schedule and calendar, you will set start and end dates for each assessment in collaboration with your Program Mentor.
 With these dates you can plan your preparation and see how you can accelerate or where you may need to spend more time in getting ready to demonstrate competency in an assessment area.

 Competency Units (CUs)